ywyeli/Place3D/README.md

 ## :hotsprings: Data Preparation

+Our dataset consists of a total of eleven LiDAR placements, in which seven baselines are inspired by existing self-driving configurations from autonomous vehicle companies and four LiDAR placements are obtained by optimization.

+Each LiDAR placement contains four LiDAR sensors.
+For each LiDAR configuration, the sub-dataset consists of 13,600 frames of samples, comprising 11,200 samples for training and 2,400 samples for validation, following the split ratio used in nuScenes.
+We combined every 40 frames of samples into one scene, with a time interval of 0.5 seconds between each frame sample.

 | <img src="docs/figs/town01.png" align="center" width="125"> | <img src="docs/figs/town03.png" align="center" width="125"> | <img src="docs/figs/town04.png" align="center" width="125"> | <img src="docs/figs/town06.png" align="center" width="125">
 | :-: | :-: | :-: | :-: |
 | Town 1 | Town 3 | Town 4 | Town 6 |